 Step 3: Remove your screen from the frame.
 I used an old screen that was stained with previous ink designs.
 The screen is still in good shape despite the stains.

-Step 4: Using a heat press set to 320, press the HTV on your screen fabric for 15 seconds at a time.
+Step 4: Using a heat press set to 230, press the HTV on your screen fabric for 5 seconds at a time.
 Repeat this process until the backing paper comes off easily leaving your HTV attached to the screen.
 I used a teflon sheet on top of my HTV.
 You can also use parchment paper.
 If you are having trouble getting the design to stick to the screen, you can increase the temperature on your heat press a little bit.
 I've found that it's better to start with less heat and work your way up.
 You want just enough to get the vinyl to release onto your screen but not too hot where it wrinkles!

 Step 5: Attach the screen to your frame using a screen rolling tool.